stevencombs/retrocombs.github.io/_posts/plus4/2022-01-28-plus4-encyclopedia.md

 [2022-01-29] In the error message section, I discuss the variables `DS` and `DS$`.
 While not explicitly stated in the manual, DS stands for disk status.

+[2022-01-30] LGB Gábor Lénárt shares in [the video](https://youtu.be/zWa1s4q4I0s) comments useful information regarding Commodore BASIC abbreviations.
+Check out his comment below:

+> BASIC abbreviations have no rules at least not in a way which many expects :).
+They are originally not even a designed/intended feature, it's just exploiting a quirk how the tokenizer work and actually was realized later (even by the authors of the ROM!) that they can be used and can be useful.
+In fact you can use any abbreviation which makes sense and means what you want (the problem when similar names have similar first characters).
+For example DI+shiftR can be written as DIR+shitE, etc etc.  It cannot be D+shiftI, but only because 'DIM' would match before DIRECTORY :) You can try, if you're not sure about an abbreviation, like writing a tiny BASIC program: 10 DI+shiftM then list it, so you can see what it will mean.
+This is also a problem, since these abbreviations are not consistent through different Commodore BASICs, as new keywords would match you don't expect from older BASICs.
+Like P+shiftO means POKE on C64 (V2 basic but also in V3.5) but it's POT on C128 (V7 BASIC), just because the tokenizer found match first with that.
+Surely you can try to use then PO+shiftK.

 ## Key to Keys

 Because the Commodore Plus/4 keyboard is so different from modern keyboards, I devised a modern key nomenclature to identify keystroke combinations, as shown in the table below: